Welcome to the teachers’ guide to the Tennessee History for Kids booklet Upon a Pivot.

 You may already realize that the 13 Colonies are not specifically cited as one of the standards for fourth grade; that they are listed in the third grade standards as a way of getting students ready for fourth grade.
 However, I decided to include this chapter on them because I didn’t necessarily think that students would remember the stories behind them.

-There is a lot of material packed into this chapter.
+There’s a lot of material packed into this chapter.
 Here are some supplemental questions that you might want to ask your students after they read it:

 Who is Georgia named for?
 What colony was known for its toleration of Catholics?
 What colony was associated with Quakers?
 What colony was split into two colonies?

-As you go through this material with your students, please remember that under the new standards, this is intended to be a “straight up” U.S. history course.
+As you go through this material with your students, remember that under the new standards, this is intended to be a “straight up” U.S. history course.
 It is hoped and expected that students will learn more about the events that took place in Tennessee in the stand-alone Tennessee history semester in fifth grade.

 The photo on pages 8 and 9 is interesting, because it shows very clearly how close downtown Pittsburgh is to the former site of Fort Duquesne (later Fort Pitt).